fosteman/ontario-bridges/README.md

     );
 }
 ```

+Newly created `BridgeSearch` is a stateless functional component that passes `onChange` event object up his parent as an argument to `props.selectBridge` function, i.e. each time we type in search bar, this function is invoked with `event` argument.
-Noteworthy, Material-UI components like `SearchIcon` and `InputBase` work without any additional setup, i.e. global scope is not polluted with namespaces, and components are isolated.
-Injection of styles happens on React module level.

-`makeStyles` is a hook provided by `@material-ui/core/`, being supplied with default _Material_ theme, enables us to inject CSS styles into isolated components via `className` attribute.
+Noteworthy, Material-UI components like `SearchIcon` and `InputBase` work without any additional setup. `makeStyles` is a hook provided by `@material-ui/core/`, being supplied with default _Material_ theme, enables us to inject CSS styles into isolated components via `className` attribute.
 It's succinct to store all required style rules in the the same module.

-Newly created `BridgeSearch` is a stateless functional component that passes `onChange` event object up his parent as an argument to `props.selectBridge` function, i.e. each time we type in search bar, this function is invoked with `event` argument.
+> Marc Gurwitz @SenecaCollege once contemplated: _It's probable that nowadays we spend more time staring at display spinners than it takes for a linux kernel to startup on a 20 years old machine_.

-I also feature `Loader` that will fill up time required for our API in `bridges.js` to be fetched. `Loader` component is conventionally separated into it's own module `src/components/Loader.js`
+Hence, [I](https://github.com/fosteman/) also decided to feature a nice `Loader` that will fill up time required for our API in `bridges.js` to be fetched. `Loader` component is conventionally separated into it's own module `src/components/Loader.js`
-> DRY or "Don't repeat yourself", is a common practice readily applied to react world, where components are [composable](https://reactjs.org/docs/composition-vs-inheritance.html) and reusable.
+> DRY or "Don't repeat yourself", is a common programming practice readily associated with [react world](https://reactjs.org/docs/thinking-in-react.html) where components are [composable](https://reactjs.org/docs/composition-vs-inheritance.html) and reusable.

+>`Loader` can be afterwards reused many times throughout the application

 ### `src/components/BridgeMenu.js`
-Let's now modify `BridgeMenu` to handle this invocation, so that updated bridge listing is rendered.
-Loader component will light the stage whenever `state.loading` is true.
+Let's now modify `BridgeMenu` to handle event passed in `selectBridge`, so that fresh bridge listing is rendered. `Loader` component will take the stage whenever `state.loading` is true.
 ```jsx harmony
 import React from 'react'
 import MenuItem from './MenuItem.js'